blue-build/modules/modules/default-flatpaks/README.md

 The module uses the following scripts to handle flatpak setup:

+- `/usr/bin/system-flatpak-presetup`
 - `/usr/bin/system-flatpak-setup`
 - `/usr/bin/user-flatpak-setup`

 The scripts are run on every boot by these services:

+- `/usr/lib/systemd/system/system-flatpak-presetup.service`
 - `/usr/lib/systemd/system/system-flatpak-setup.service`
 - `/usr/lib/systemd/user/user-flatpak-setup-service`

-`system-flatpak-setup` checks the flatpak repo information and install/remove lists created by the module. `user-flatpak-setup` functions the same for user flatpaks.
+`system-flatpak-presetup` uninstalls Fedora flatpaks & replaces Fedora repos with your system repos (needs root, hence why it's presetup). `system-flatpak-setup` checks the flatpak install/remove lists created by the module & performs the install/uninstall operation according to that. `user-flatpak-setup` functions the same for user flatpaks, with additional "user" replacement repo operation.

 This module stores the Flatpak remote configuration and Flatpak install/remove lists in `/etc/flatpak/`.
 There are two subdirectories, `user` and `system` corresponding with the install level of the Flatpaks and repositories.
 Each directory has text files containing the IDs of flatpaks to `install` and `remove`, plus a `repo-info.yml` containing the details of the Flatpak repository.